domoszlai/juicy-gcode/README.md

 Haskell SVG to G-code converter that aims to support most SVG features.
 The flavor of the generated G-Code can be influenced providing a configuration file.

 ## Installation and usage

+The easiest way is to download one of the pre-built binaries from the [releases page](https://github.com/domoszlai/juicy-gcode/releases).
+Alternatively, you can build from source code as follows:

 * Install [Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/) if you do not have it yet
 * `$ git clone https://github.com/domoszlai/juicy-gcode.git`